AnowarCST/PrometheusLaravelHealthExporter/README.md

 # PrometheusLaravelHealthExporter

-A Laravel Middleware to export API Health, Status and Performance metrics for Prometheus and Grafana.
+A very simple Prometheus exporter for Laravel 6.* and 7.* supported.
+Basically a Middleware to export API Health, Status and Performance metrics of Laravel API.

+## Supported version
+- Laravel 5.5-5.9, 6.* and 7.*
+- PHP 5.6 - 7.4

+## Pre-installed
+- Redis
+- Laravel

 ## Install via Composer
     composer require anowarcst/prometheus-laravel-health-exporter

 #### Vendor publish
-To publish config file prometheus_exporter.php
+To publish config file

     php artisan vendor:publish --provider="AnowarCST\PrometheusLaravelHealthExporter\LaravelRequestMonitoringServiceProvider"

+if your Redis host is not the default one, please update Redis host, port in your *.env* or *prometheus_exporter.php*

 #### Add this middleware in `App\Http\Kernel.php`